mikehouse/iOS-Tricks/Tips and Tricks/02. iOS 11 SDK new API to make rounded corners/README.md

 <img src="system.png" width="50%" height="50%"/>

-here **CACornerMask** has the same idea, where `layerMinXMinYCorner` is top left corner and `layerMaxXMaxYCorner` bottom right corner as it's shown on image below
+here **CACornerMask** has the same idea, where `layerMinXMinYCorner` is top left corner and `layerMaxXMaxYCorner` is bottom right corner as it's shown on image below

 <img src="example.png" width="50%" height="50%"/>

 ### How to

-It's easy to:
+It's easy to use:

 - set corner radius value
 - set what corners you want to be rounded